dantetam/boardgame/README.md

 # Board Game Nights Meetup

+The official board game of the Board Game Nights Meetup Group!

 Rules:
 Community cards are shared by the whole group.
 Each player has a separate inventory where they may store item cards.